ukarroum/ykarroum-blog/blog/_posts/2020-11-07-subprocess.md

 _cleanup()
 {% endhighlight %}

-from the comment it looks like the purpose of the function is to avoid zombi processes. one thing that i like about this function is how the autor of the except explictly explain why he passes when he catches a ValueError and why it's okay.
-I see a lot of developpers using the pattern try: except (some exception or just Exception) pass instead of treating the error proply.
+from the comment it looks like the purpose of the function is to avoid zombie processes. one thing that i like about this function is how the autor of the except explictly explain why he passes when he catches a ValueError and why it's okay.
+I see a lot of developpers using the pattern `try: except (some exception or just Exception) pass` instead of treating the error proply.
 This can be very risky as it may hide a real error that you wish you saw before wasting 2 days trying to debug a random issue.

-after that we can see some basic parameters validation : like _is bufsize an integer_ ?
+After that we can see some basic parameters validation : like _is bufsize an integer_ ?

 This is also a very good habit to have, especialy in a dynamicaly typed language like Python.